-- FBLs linked to domains generally require DKIM to be set up (which is not yet the case for all domains...
+- FBLs related to domains generally require to have DKIM set up (which is not yet the case in all areas...
 Personal observation)

 - If you don't use a professional router, you will have to generate them manually and therefore remember to process them very quickly.

 Remember that generating too many complaints severely damages your reputation as a sender!

 Validity offers a free feedback loop service that can be accessed at this address: https://fbl.validity.com/

 The goal, announced by Validity, is to "provide a universal feedback loop" and especially to "create and update all feedback loops in just a few clicks".

 And for this Validity has a large number of partnerships:

 We find there in particular La Poste, Swiss, Dutch, Spanish, Brazilian, Italian, Russian, American, Norwegian ISPs/Webmails, ...
 In short, a very large range!
 If you route through the world, we strongly advise you to set up all the proposed loops...
 Especially since it is rather simple to set up...
 But see you in a next article (where I will talk about their configuration)!

 Don't hesitate to ask your router (or your CIO if you use your own IP) if all the Validity FBLs are set up correctly! (he will be happy to answer you :p)